Persistent Permutability in Choice Petri Nets: Two Petri net classes satisfying SPE FPE

 \Needspace{5\baselineskip} \KOR{ec.cor}{EC or FC nets satisfying SPE or S$\widetilde{\text{P}}$E are persistent and satisfy FPE} Let $N$ be an EC or FC Petri net satisfying SPE or S$\widetilde{\text{P}}$E. Then $N$ is persistent and satisfies FPE. \ENXKOR

-\BEW This follows directly from the previous theorem, from the fact that EC is stronger than FC, from the fact that SPE is stronger that S$\widetilde{\text{P}}$E (Proposition~\ref{perm-parikh.kor}), and from Proposition \ref{pers.prop} (implying that in a persistent net, every firing sequence has a trivial persistent equivalent). \ENDBEW{ec.cor}
+\BEW This follows directly from the previous theorem, from the fact that EC is stronger than FC, from the fact that SPE is stronger that S$\widetilde{\text{P}}$E (Proposition~\ref{perm-parikh.kor}), and from Proposition \ref{pers.prop} (implying that in a persistent net, every firing sequence has a trivial persistent equivalent, be it finite or infinite, fair or unfair). \ENDBEW{ec.cor}

 \Needspace{7\baselineskip}